 Computer-based examinations are delivered through ISO Quality Testing (IQT), to provide globally dispersed examinees with a secure, high-quality, accessible, and user-friendly testing experience.
-IQT operates commercial testing centers with personnel specifically trained to administer examinations.
-IQT has direct control over the staff and sites, and will make testing appointments for examinees on a five- or six-day a week basis during a two-week testing period specified by the Association of Child Life Professionals.
+IQT maintains relationships with commercial testing centers with personnel specifically trained to administer examinations.
+ACLP does not control the location of testing centers; they are determined by IQT.

 Prior to applying for the exam, candidates should read and fully understand the content of the Candidate Manual, which provides information on child life certification, including: eligibility requirements, application procedures, examination content and other essential information about the program.
-When submitting an application, candidates are required to agree to abide by the policies in the Candidate Manual.
+When registering for the certification exam, candidates are required to agree to abide by the policies in the Candidate Manual.

-To apply, please fill out the Special Accommodations Packet from the Association of Child Life Professionals office.
-Requests for special accommodations MUST be submitted along with the exam registration at least two weeks prior to the registration deadline
+To apply, please submit the Special Accommodations Packet.
+Requests for special accommodations MUST be submitted along with the exam registration at least two weeks prior to the registration deadline.